zetkin/contributors-reference/README.md

 plain text or formatted by the GitHub interface, or any other compatible viewer.

+The documentation is organized in folders by topic.

+* `/style`: This folder contains style guides for languages used in the Zetkin project, organized in sub-folders by language file extension.

 ## Changes to this documentation
 Although all modules of the Zetkin project must follow the rules set forth in this documentation, these documents themselves, like anything in an open-source